mifizz/kitis_schedule_bot/README.md

 Before you can launch bot you need to install dependencies.
 They are listed in [dependencies](#dependencies) section

 Finally, you need to launch your bot with your API token.
 You currently have 2 options for launching bot:
 1. Create *.env* file in the same directory as all *.py* files located.
-Here you need to write this string and change 'YOUR TOKEN HERE' to your bot token.
+Here you need to write this string and change **YOUR TOKEN HERE** to your bot token (you MUST keep quotes).
 ```
 TOKEN='YOUR TOKEN HERE'
 ```